-Spark Resistant Construction (SRC) is the technical term for industrial fans typically classified as explosion-proof.
+Spark Resistant Construction (SRC) is used when industrial fans are used in explosive or potentially explosive environments.
 Spark Resistant Construction is an AMCA requirement when dust, fibers, gases, vapors, or liquids could cause an explosion in the case of any kind of spark.

-Depending on the Class, Group, and Division of the explosive environment certain levels of spark resistant construction are required.
+Depending on the Class, Group, and Division of the explosive environment certain levels of spark resistant construction are required by AMCA standards.

-AirPro custom engineers spark resistant industrial fans & blowers for all special explosion-proof requirements.
+AirPro designs spark resistant industrial fans & blowers for all special explosion-proof requirements.
 AirPro also ensures the motors follow the same explosion-proof guidelines when necessary.
 Spark Resistant Construction is also available for necessary accessories.

 - Backward Curved (BCHS)